rpratama-dev/ecommerce_server/Documentation.md

-            { "error": "Price must be a number", "field": "price" }, { "error": "Stock is required, can't be empty", "field": "stock" }, { "error": "Stock must be a number", "field": "stock" }, ]
+            { "error": "Price must be a number", "field": "price" }, { "error": "Stock is required, can't be empty", "field": "stock" }, { "error": "Stock must be a number", "field": "stock" }, { "error": "Category must be a number", "field": "CategoryId" }, ]
         }
         ```